Bank transfers are a common and convenient way to move money from one account to another.

 It’s best to avoid transferring money to strangers to avoid failing for bank transfer scams.

-One of the most important things when wiring money is to ensure that the funds are sent to the right account.
+One of the most important things when wiring money is to ensure that the funds are sent to the right account and that you provide the right details.
 This can be done by verifying the account number, the sort code of the receiving account, as well as the name of the bank, and the branch where the account is located.

 There are three main ways you can transfer money between banks.